abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 ## Create GCP project and resources

+Next we'll create the GCP resources to run our app.

-First of all, if you have not [initialized Google Cloud SDK](https://cloud.google.com/sdk/docs/initializing) to your account (by executing `gcloud auth login` and `gcloud init`), do so now.
+If you haven't [initialized the Google Cloud SDK](https://cloud.google.com/sdk/docs/initializing) to your account by executing `gcloud auth login` and `gcloud init`, do so now.
+It will prompt to choose various default values, including an automatically-generated project ID to start with - go ahead and accept all defaults presented.
+We will create a new project in a moment for our purposes.

 ### Project